Rami-Sabbagh/node-interception/README.md

 import * as os from 'os';
 os.setPriority(os.constants.priority.PRIORITY_HIGH);

-import { Interception, FilterKeyState, FilterMouseState } from 'interception';
+import { Interception, FilterKeyState, FilterMouseState } from 'node-interception';
 const interception = new Interception();

 // Display the list of available devices.